cloudquery/cloudquery/README.md

 #### GCP

 You should be authenticated with a GCP that has correct permissions for the data you want to pull.
-You should set `GOOGLE_APPLICATION_CREDENTIAL` to point to your downloaded credential file.
+You should set `GOOGLE_APPLICATION_CREDENTIALS` to point to your downloaded credential file.

 #### Running